-Mental Capacity, Vulnerable Adults as well as Probate and Administration
+Mental Capacity and Probate and Administration

 - o Applications for the appointment of a deputy and other orders under the Mental Capacity Act (Cap.
+177A).

-177A). - o Applications for the grant of probate or letters of administration. - o Protection for vulnerable adults. - The Youth Courts hear the following cases under the Children and Young Persons Act: - o Family Guidance cases. - o Care and Protection cases. - o Youth arrest (Criminal cases involving youth offenders).
+- o Applications for the grant of probate or letters of administration.

+- Protection for vulnerable adults.

+- The Youth Courts hear the following cases under the Children and Young Persons Act:

+- o Family Guidance cases.

+- o Care and Protection cases.

+- Criminal cases.